kagrant001/restapi-ts/howto.md

-# Project Configuration (mostle terminal commands)
+# Project Configuration (mostly terminal commands)

 we start with some basic terminal commands just to import all of the packages and get the project backbone.